-vegaccel [int, optional] Integer factor by which to accelerate vegetation growth glaciers [dict, optional] A dictionary containing the following arguments: toggle : bool mindepth [float] The minimum snow depth in meters of liquid water equivalent that must persist year-round before the grid cell is considered glaciated.
-Default is 2 meters.
+vegaccel [int, optional] Integer factor by which to accelerate vegetation growth glaciers [dict, optional] A dictionary containing the following arguments: toggle : bool

-See [1] for details on the implementation of supply-limited weathering.
+See [1]\ for details on the implementation of supply-limited weathering.

 True/False.
 Whether or not glaciers should be allowed to grow or shrink in thickness, or be formed from persistent snow on land.